Small-scale clustering of Primordial Black Holes: cloud-in-cloud and exclusion effects: Two-point correlation function for fixed threshold

-The formalism exposed in \cref{sec:section2} is fully general and contain all the necessary information to study two-point correlations while incorporating the ``cloud-in-cloud'' mechanism.
-They could thus be used in a variety of situation, in particular in complicated cases where the threshold $\deltac(S)$ is scale-dependent.
+The formalism exposed in \cref{sec:section2} is fully general and contains all the necessary information to study two-point correlations while incorporating the ``cloud-in-cloud'' mechanism.
+They could thus be used in a variety of situations, in particular in complicated cases where the threshold $\deltac(S)$ is scale dependent.

 In order to compare our findings with previous literature, we now focus on the case where the formation threshold $\deltac(S)$ is independent of $S$.
 This assumption has the other advantage of simplifying greatly the equations and yielding analytical expressions.
 In this limit, the Volterra implicit equation \cref{eq:P_FPT_generic} becomes